SoK: Blockchain Decentralization: Data and Empirical Analysis

-Column (1) of Table~\ref{tab:3} shows the relationship between returns/volatility and transaction decentralization of Sai.
-Column (2) of Table~\ref{tab:3} shows the relationship between returns/volatility and transaction decentralization of Dai.
+As noted in our event analysis, the market movement appears to affect decentralization substantially.
+The cryptocurrency market includes both native coins of blockchains, such as Bitcoin and Ether, and tokens that exist on blockchains, such as Dai.
+Bitcoin and Ether are two assets with the highest market capitalization and are strong representatives of the cryptocurrency market.
+Sai/Dai is built on the Ethereum blockchain and mostly accepts Ethereum-based assets as collateral, with Sai accepting only ether.
+Thus, we focus our analysis on Ethereum, Bitcoin, and Sai/Dai.
+We conducted an econometric analysis on Ether and Bitcoin returns and volatility associated with Sai/Dai stablecoin's decentralization to examine the relationship between the cryptocurrency market movement and our decentralization index.
+The dependent variable is our decentralization index value, and the independent variables are Ether and Bitcoin returns for different periods, the first principal component (PC) of all returns, and 30-day volatility.
+All the variables in our analysis have a daily frequency.
+To ensure the stationary of our time series predictor and response variables used for regression analysis, we conducted an augmented Dickey-Fuller test for stationarity at the 95\% confidence level \cite{dickey_1979_distribution}.
+The null hypothesis states a unit root in our time-series variable, and the alternative hypothesis states no unit root, indicating stationarity \cite{elliott_1996_efficient}.
+All the variables used in our analysis are stationary at the $\alpha=5\%$ significance level.
+We have also applied the Newy-West Estimator for standard errors given the high autocorrelation in our dependent variable Column (1) of Table~\ref{tab:20} shows the relationship between returns/volatility and transaction decentralization of Sai.
+Column (2) of Table~\ref{tab:20} shows the relationship between returns/volatility and transaction decentralization of Dai.
 ETH returns have a strong positive relationship with the decentralization of Sai, especially for longer periods.
-This result suggests that with higher returns, there are higher levels of utilization and trading in Sai and more decentralized market participation. ~\citeN{campajola_2022_the} also found that user behavior measured by the average number of addresses per entity is closely related to market returns.
+This result suggests that with higher returns, there are higher levels of utilization and trading in Sai and more decentralized market participation.
+Campajola et al. (2022) \cite{campajola_2022_the} also found that user behavior measured by the average number of addresses per entity is closely related to market returns.
 Moreover, ETH 30-day volatility of returns has a strong negative relationship with the decentralization of Sai.
-Intuitively, with higher volatility of return, more whale token holders move their assets, decreasing the value of the decentralization index.
+Intuitively, with higher return volatility, more whale token holders move their assets, decreasing the value of the decentralization index.
 However, these significant results for Sai do not hold for Dai in the short term, likely due to the nature of Dai, which accepts a wide range of assets as collateral, in contrast to Sai, which accepts only Ether.
 Despite correlations between crypto assets and a diverse pool of assets, ETH returns do not impact the decentralization of Dai to the same extent.
-Our econometric results confirm that the level of decentralization is closely associated with market returns, especially in the mid to long term.
+Our econometric results confirm that the level of decentralization is closely associated with market returns, especially in the mid to long-term.
 Higher returns are typically related to greater transaction decentralization.
 This suggests greater market participation overall.
 The results further answer the question proposed in the Sai/Dai event analysis section: what are the relative magnitudes of influence on the decentralization index between the increase in transactions and the existence of whale holders in turbulent markets?
 The impact of whale holders and large transactions outweighs the rise in the number of transactions.